Where are we right now? What does the future hold?

 When it comes to providing IoT driven connectivity for their business users as well as end customers, CSPs are right at the helm of this change as many of these services rely on networks they provide and WiFi is the first choice to connect such network of things.
 The following elements could become an integral part of an operator’s broad ‘menu’ of IoT capabilities:

 - Connectivity: an operator should provide connectivity, even if this connectivity is not using its own network.
 This will involve roaming agreements, fixed connectivity and may even involve taking connectivity from other wireless networks

 - Billing and Support: Telecom operators should provide transparent billing and support to their customers and also expand their envelope of offering by enabling their customers to create or modify their service of choice

-- Security: With IoT being communicating over cloud, protecting privacy and delivering security becomes prime focus.
-With Software Defined Networks (SDN) unified policy enforcement over Wi-Fi can be made secure which CSPs can adapt to.
+- Security: With IoT being communicating over the cloud, protecting privacy and delivering security becomes the prime focus.
+With Software Defined Networks (SDN) unified policy enforcement over WiFi can be made secure which CSPs can adapt to.

 - IoT Application Enablement: This is an active segment today as a number of CSPs are assessing application enablement and some of them already have offerings or have developed platforms internally.
 Essentially, this fits with the model of strengthening the platform – using the operator’s scale to provide a more complete solution